ansible/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 If you are writing a new collection of integration tests, there are a few VMware-specific things to note beyond the standard Ansible :ref:`integration testing<testing_integration>` process.

-The test-suite uses a set of common, pre-defined vars located in the :file:`test/integration/targets/prepare_vmware_tests/` role.
+The test-suite uses a set of common, pre-defined vars located `in prepare_vmware_tests <https://github.com/ansible-collections/community.vmware/tree/main/tests/integration/targets/test/integration/targets/prepare_vmware_tests/>`_ role.
 The resources defined there are automatically created by importing that role at the start of your test:

 .. code-block:: yaml